Kotlin/anko/README.md

 name.onClick { /*do something*/ }
 ```

+You can make your code even more compact by using [Kotlin Android Extensions](https://kotlinlang.org/docs/tutorials/android-plugin.html).

 ### How it works

 There is no :tophat:.
 Anko consists of some Kotlin [extension functions and properties](http://kotlinlang.org/docs/reference/extensions.html) arranged into *type-safe builders*, as described [under Type Safe Builders](http://kotlinlang.org/docs/reference/type-safe-builders.html).